smathot/pythontutorials/content/pages/basic/syntax.md

 Hello world!
 ~~~

 The *standard input* is the default input channel of your program.
-If you're using Python in an interactive environment, such as Spyder or a Jupyter Notebook, then the user is prompted to provide input whenever the program tries to read from the standard input.
+If you're using Python in an interactive environment, such Rapunzel, Spyder, or a Jupyter Notebook, then the user is prompted to provide input whenever the program tries to read from the standard input.

 Again, you generally don't have to worry about this: User input will be handled as you'd expect it to.